hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/pytorch.md

 ![](img/culmen_depth.png){. width="50%"}

-Replace `data/penguins.csv` with the file path where you downloaded it.
+Replace `data/penguins.csv` with the file path where you saved the file after downloading it.

 ```{code-cell} ipython3
 penguins_df = pd.read_csv("data/penguins.csv")
 penguins_df
 ```

+This dataset has numerical features, such as `bill_length_mm`, `bill_depth_mm`, `flipper_length_mm`, `body_mass_g` and `year` of data-taking, and it has categorical features like `species`, `island`, and `sex`.
+Some of the measurements are missing (`NaN`), but we'll ignore them with [pd.DataFrame.dropna](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.dropna.html).

++++

 ## Numerical and categorical data

 +++

-This dataset has numerical features, such as `bill_length_mm`, `bill_depth_mm`, `flipper_length_mm`, `body_mass_g` and `year` of data-taking, and it has categorical features like `species`, `island`, and `sex`.
-Some of the measurements are missing (`NaN`).

 Numerical versus categorical may be thought of as data types in a programming language: integers and floating-point types are numerical, booleans and strings are categorical.
-However, they can also be thought of as [fundamental types of data analysis](https://en.wikipedia.org/wiki/Level_of_measurement), which affects the set of mathematical operations that are meaningful:
+However, they can also be thought of as the [fundamental types in data analysis](https://en.wikipedia.org/wiki/Level_of_measurement), which determines which set of mathematical operations are meaningful:

 | Level | Math | Description | Physics example |
 |:--|:--:|:--|:--|